 Can a boiler explode if it gets too hot?

-Good quality boilers, including hydrogen boilers, can last between 10 to 15 years on average.
+Good quality boilers, including the new hydrogen blend-ready boilers, can last between 10 to 15 years on average.
 Apart from quality, though, the lifespan of any broiler will depend on the amount of use, proper care, and maintenance routine.

 However, can a boiler explode because of a lack of maintenance, excessive use, or other reasons?

-You might need a boiler replacement if the engineer considered your current boiler to be “immediately dangerous.”
+You might need a gas boiler replacement in the UK if the engineer considered your current boiler to be “immediately dangerous.”
 Find the latest new boiler costs on our site by getting quote now with Boiler Central.